Kurtyako/Wazuh-FIM-Lab/README.md

 	![Wazuh virtual box](https://github.com/user-attachments/assets/a1a0d240-cab6-421d-9bad-6ae4ab06e32f)

-2. After getting both the virtual machines up and running my next step is to get the Wazuh agent installed on the Windows 2022 server.
+2. After getting both of the virtual machines up and running my next step is to get the Wazuh agent installed on the Windows 2022 server.
 From the official Wazuh documentation website, I can download the Wazuh agent and it will look like this when complete:

 	![download](https://github.com/user-attachments/assets/69024763-cb23-40e9-8020-79f9b57da560)

-3. Now I need to get the Wazuh server IP adress and the authentication key to link the Wazuh server to the Wazuh Agent.
+3. Now I need to get the Wazuh server IP address and the authentication key to link the Wazuh server to the Wazuh Agent.

-4. To go the IP address I will run the "ip a" command:
+4. To get the IP address I will run the "ip a" command:

 	![wazuh ip](https://github.com/user-attachments/assets/bfb8e0f2-4cfb-48e3-8072-76b7cfecc7d9)

-5. Next I will get the authenticaion key by accessing /var/ossec/bin/manage_agents on the Wazuh Manger host.
+5. Next I will get the authenticaion key by accessing /var/ossec/bin/manage_agents on the Wazuh Manager host.

 	![Wazuh agetn key](https://github.com/user-attachments/assets/c75a97c1-206d-4954-8927-31e465b636f6)

-6. Turning back to the Windows Server 2022 when can import our findings for the IP adress and the authentication key.
+6. Turning back to the Windows Server 2022 we can now import our findings for the IP address and the authentication key.

 	 ![Wazuh windows key](https://github.com/user-attachments/assets/4ca85ed1-32bd-41fa-955c-c3db8195b87c)